SeaOfNodes/Simple/chapter06/README.md

 We now need to extend the type system to introduce another lattice structure, in addition to the Integer lattice.
 As before we denote  "top" by T and "bottom" by ⊥.

-"ctrl" represents a live control, whereas "~ctrl" represents a dead control.
+* "ctrl" represents a live control, whereas "~ctrl" represents a dead control.
+* "INT" refers to the integer type.

 |       | ⊥ | Ctrl | ~Ctrl | T     | INT |
 |-------|---|------|-------|-------|-----|